-This article is part of a series profiling farms and ranches that have received support through the New Mexico Dept. of Agriculture’s Healthy Soil Program.
-More information about the Healthy Soil Program.
+This article is part of a series profiling farms and ranches that have received support through the New Mexico Department of Agriculture’s Healthy Soil Program.

 By Mira Merritt, M-Scar Farm & Ranch, LLC, Maxwell, NM